 Step 6.
 Select and recover the data from dead Samsung Galaxy

 After successful completion of the scanning, you will see your data sorted out in categories on the left hand side of dr.fone window.
 You can preview your scanned data and select the ones you need to backup.
-After you are done with selecting, click the "Recover" button to begin the process.
+After you are done with selecting, click the "Recover to Computer" button to begin the process.

 If you have a Samsung Galaxy and have encountered the black screen issue, don't worry.
 Below are some steps you can take to take care of this problem.